vippsas/vipps-ecom-api/Getting_Started.md

 Now you probably wonder where you should get the API keys.
 Well, if you check out the tab "Applications" and click on the unit with the number-identificator that fits your salesunit, then you will find both client_id and client_secret.

 ![Alt text](relative/path/to/img.jpg?raw=true "Title") keys Applications

+Under the tab "register application" it should say(marked in red):
+'All existing products have been subscribed'